 63) What is UAT Testing?

 UAT testing is the last level of the testing lifecycle.
-Its principle focus is to approve that product is working as per business necessities.
+Its principal focus is to ensure the product is working as per business necessities.
 It additionally guarantees that the application is easy to use and can deal with complex situations at its best before delivering the item to genuine clients.

 64) What is End-To-End Testing?

-It is a sort of testing where the whole application goes through testing, to test if every use of the product is functioning truly to form and there is no fault staying in it.
-It guarantees that the application is easy to use and meets the business prerequisites.
+It is a sort of testing where the whole application goes through testing, to test if every use of the product is functioning truly expected and there is no fault remaining in it.
+It guarantees that the application is easy to use and meets the prerequisites.

 65) What is Adhoc Testing?